 Can I switch plans and companies?

 In most cases, you may be able to change your policy.
-However, if you are outside your 6-month initial enrollment period and are not eligible for an exception to the initial enrollment period, the insurance company has the right to not sell you a policy or charge you a higher premium based on underwriting.
+However, if you are outside your 6-month initial enrollment period and are not eligible for an exception to the initial enrollment period, the insurance company has the right to not sell you a policy based on underwriting.
 After the initial enrollment period, your options for Medicare Supplement insurance may be limited.

 If you decide to switch, do not cancel your first policy until you have enrolled and decided to keep the second policy.
 Insurance companies are required to give people age 65 or older at least 30 days to decide if they want to keep the new policy.
 You are entitled to a full refund if you return the policy and give written notice of cancellation within the 30-day period, which begins on the day that you receive the policy (this is called your ”free look” period).
 If you are under age 65 you have a 10-day free look period in which to return and cancel the policy.